 Recognising relevant price patterns

 The first step to managing options trading within the weekly time frame is recognising key price patterns.
 Recognising relevant price patterns can provide a trader with valuable insight into market trends, allowing them to make more informed decisions regarding their trades.
-Additionally, these patterns can help traders better identify their positions’ potential entry and exit points.
+Additionally, these patterns can help traders better identify their positions’ potential entry and exit points write for us technology.
 By analysing these patterns regularly, traders can understand how the markets typically move and develop an effective strategy for success.

 Utilising support and resistance levels